bmaltais/kohya_ss/README.md

 ## Change History

 - 4 Apr.
 2023, 2023/4/4:
+  - There may be bugs because I changed a lot.
+If you cannot revert the script to the previous version when a problem occurs, please wait for the update for a while.

+  - Fix some bugs and add some features.
+    - Fix an issue that `.json` format dataset config files cannot be read.  [issue #351](https://github.com/kohya-ss/sd-scripts/issues/351) Thanks to rockerBOO!
+    - Raise an error when an invalid `--lr_warmup_steps` option is specified (when warmup is not valid for the specified scheduler).
+[PR #364](https://github.com/kohya-ss/sd-scripts/pull/364)  Thanks to shirayu!
+    - Fix the data type handling in `fine_tune.py`.
+This may fix an error that occurs in some environments when using xformers, npz format cache, and mixed_precision.

   - Add options to `train_network.py` to specify block weights for learning rates.
 Thanks to u-haru for the great contribution!
     - Specify the weights of 25 blocks for the full model.
       - No LoRA corresponds to the first block, but 25 blocks are specified for compatibility with 'LoRA block weight' etc. Also, if you do not expand to conv2d3x3, some blocks do not have LoRA, but please specify 25 values ​​for the argument for consistency.